jon-jacky/Piety/doc/analogies.md

 updating editor buffers and display windows.
 A task can include several *jobs*.
 More details [here](../piety/README.md).

-- **background task**: a task whose handlers are invoked by a periodic timer.
+- **background task**: a task whose handlers are invoked by events that are not under the user's direct control, such as a periodic timer.

 - **concurrency**: In Piety, when two or more tasks that handle different kinds of events are loaded into the system, each kind of